-A mortgage broker typically takes the loan application, processes the loan, and then provides the loan documentation to the funding lender for underwriting and securing MI.
+A mortgage broker typically takes the loan application, processes the loan, and then provides the loan documentation to the funding credit union for underwriting and securing MI.

-Lenders are not considered a Broker TPO when they have the ability to fund conventional first-lien mortgage financing, but do not, due to their investor's requirements.
+Credit unions are not considered a Broker TPO when they have the ability to fund conventional first-lien mortgage financing, but do not, due to their investor's requirements.